CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/python_first_numba_accelerated_design.rst

 MC/DC instead uses staged convergence.
 A prototype may begin anywhere on the spectrum from an ad hoc Python experiment to a nearly Numba-compatible implementation.
-When the method needs compiled performance or becomes a maintained MC/DC capability, it converges on the shared typed transport path.
-The generated structured and flat runtime representation provides that common execution boundary without dictating how the original prototype must be written.
+When the method needs compiled performance or becomes a maintained MC/DC capability, it converges on common numerical data and transport interfaces.
+This provides a shared execution path without dictating how the original prototype must be written.
+The data boundary is described in :doc:`runtime_data_layout`; contributor guidance is provided in :doc:`../extending/writing_numba_compatible_transport_code`.

 These are design-space comparisons, not a claim that every alternative was implemented and benchmarked by the project.